 Follow our guide below to learn more and get started engraving with Cricut today!
 Psst…be sure to subscribe to our YouTube channel here so you don’t miss my videos on the other two tools as well.

 What is the Cricut engraving tool?

-The engraving tool is exclusive to the Cricut Maker and utilizes the QuickSwap housing.
-It has a sharp and pointed metal tip that allows it to engrave in a variety of materials.
+The engraving tool is exclusive to the Cricut Maker machines and utilizes the QuickSwap housing.
+It has a sharp and pointed metal tip that allows it to engrave on a variety of materials.

 As you can see, the tip is sharp and is able to really dig into your material.

-The tip itself fits on the same QuickSwap housing as the scoring wheel and the other new tools in Cricut Maker line up.
+The tip itself fits on the same QuickSwap housing as the Scoring Wheel and the other tools in Cricut Maker line up.
 You can see that this one has a “41” engraved on the side to distinguish it from the other tools.
-Want to see how the QuickSwap housing works?
+Want to see how the QuickSwap Housing works?
 Head here for a short video!
-You can purchase the Cricut engraving tip by itself here or with a housing here.
-Remember that you only need one housing and it will work with as many tips as you would like.
+You can purchase the Cricut Engraving Tip by itself here or with a housing here.
+Remember that you only need one housing and it will work with as many Quick Swap tips as you would like.

 Putting the Engraving Tool in the Cricut Maker

 You will need to add the Engraving Tip to the QuickSwap housing first.
 Then you can just put the blade into the cutting side of your machine.

 Your computer or mobile device will then prompt you to change to a cutting tool when needed.

 Want to see everything you ever wanted to know about the engraving tip in a video?
 Just watch below!
 This is also the only place where I have a description of how to change to engraving lines in Cricut Design Space so be sure to watch.